 Lessons learned:

 Grafted apples do not like the STUN method (Sheer Total Utter Neglect).
 In KS they usually need extensive irrigation.
-These swales were one of the few times that I have had widespread success with apples.
+These swales were one of the few times that I have had more widespread success with apples.

 The chestnut trees did fairly well planted in the mounds with swales.
-Hazels failed or were eaten down by deer, who found a way over the fence.